microteq/email_notifier/README.md

 - Restart Home Assistant

 ### Manual
-- Download the latest release
+- Download the latest release.
-- Copy the contents of custom_components into the /config/custom_components directory of your Home Assistant installation
+- Copy the contents of custom_components into the /config/custom_components directory of your Home Assistant installation.
-- Restart Home Assistant
+- Restart Home Assistant.
 <br>
 <br>
 ## Configuration